-AQUATIC CRITICAL BIODIVERSITY AREAS (CBAS) AND ECOLOGICAL SUPPORT AREAS (ESAS)
+4.1.1 AQUATIC CRITICAL BIODIVERSITY AREAS (CBAS) AND ECOLOGICAL SUPPORT AREAS (ESAS)

-The areas along and adjacent to the unnamed tributary of the Xspruit River are indicated as Aquatic CBA River areas.
-Several sections of the channelled valley bottom wetlands (per the NBA: 2018 and MPHW: 2014 Databases) in the western sections are also indicated as CBA: Wetlands.
+The rivers traversing the study and investigation area are indicated as CBA: Aquatic River areas, as well as several wetlands in the study and investigation area.
 CBA Areas that are required to meet biodiversity targets for species, ecosystems, or ecological processes.
-These include all areas required to meet biodiversity pattern targets and to ensure the continued existence and functioning of species and ecosystems, special habitats, and species of conservation concern; Critically Endangered ecosystems and critical linkages (corridor 'pinch-points') to maintain connectivity.
-CBAs are areas of high biodiversity value and need to be kept in a natural state, with no further loss of habitat or species.
+These include all areas required to meet biodiversity pattern targets and to ensure the continued existence and functioning of species and ecosystems, special habitats, and species of conservation concern; Critically Endangered ecosystems; and critical linkages (corridor 'pinch-points') to maintain connectivity.
+CBAs are areas of high biodiversity value and need to be kept in a natural state, with no further loss of habitat or species